Getting Started

 )

-You can explore the data source by running the get_sample function:
+Explore the ingested data by running the get_sample method:

 pandas_df = csv_source.get_sample()